 TAX PLANNING TIP #2

 While it’s possible that you may find a reputable national firm to work with and telephone correspondence may suit your needs, consider working with a local tax resolution specialist that you can visit, interview, get to know, and who answers your calls.
 The American Society of Tax Problem Solvers (ASTPS) offers a free referral service.
 Its telephone number is (716) 630-1650.

 About F. Bryan Haarlander, EA, CTRS:

-Bryan Haarlander is an IRS licensed Enrolled Agent who owns and operates Keystone Financial Solutions, Inc., a specialized tax services firm serving clients in the western suburbs of Philadelphia, PA, which includes the cities of Chester Springs, Coatesville, Collegeville, Devon, Downingtown, Exton, Frazer, King of Prussia, Paoli, Philadelphia, Phoenixville, Pottstown, Radnor, Reading, Wayne, West Chester in Berks, Chester, Delaware, Montgomery and Philadelphia Counties, as well as clients in Delaware, New Jersey, New York and throughout the continental USA.
+Bryan Haarlander is an IRS licensed Enrolled Agent.
+His tax consulting firm, Keystone Financial Solutions, Inc., specializes in helping taxpayers solve their IRS tax debt problems.
+Located in Exton, PA, his firm serves clients in the western suburbs of Philadelphia, PA, which includes the cities of Chester Springs, Coatesville, Collegeville, Devon, Downingtown, Exton, Frazer, King of Prussia, Paoli, Philadelphia, Phoenixville, Pottstown, Radnor, Reading, Wayne, West Chester in Berks, Chester, Delaware, Montgomery and Philadelphia Counties, as well as clients in Delaware, New Jersey, New York and throughout the continental USA.